Razpudding/dynamic-dashboard/README.md

     + Have a detailpage for each data entry
     + Have some overviewpages showing different aspects (like images, year created etc)

-## Outline
-- A json file is loaded with some data
-- Vue is used to generate components using that data
-- Different views are created of the data (each on their own page)
-- The different views are presented using a d3 datavisualization

 ## Steps
 You can follow along with the progress by checking these commits in order.
 I'll build up the application in clear steps.
 If there's no link yet for a step that means I haven't built it yet.
 Feel free to send pull requests for those ;)